 - Allow the pressure release naturally, about 15 -20 minutes.

-- Optional: Remove the ribs to a foil-lined rimmed baking sheet.
+- Optional: Remove the ribs to a foil-lined rimmed baking sheet (affiliate link).
 Baste the ribs with extra barbecue sauce and caramelize under the broiler of the oven for about 5-minutes.

 - Serve with additional BBQ sauce, fresh steamed vegetables, and your choice of rice, mashed potatoes, or polenta to sop up the sauce!